mate-academy/js_task_clone_table_column_DOM/README.md

 - Remember that in this task HTML table has `tbody`, `thead`, `tfoot` sections.
 - As a first step try to append first column to the end of the table.

 You don't need to change styles or HTML layout in this task.
-Change only `main.js` file.
+Change only `main.js` file..